gitlabhq/gitlab-runner/docs/install/old.md

 ---
 stage: Verify
 group: Runner
-info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

 # Old GitLab Runner URLs

 NOTE:
-Take a look at the [compatibility section](../index.md#gitlab-runner-versions) to check the Runner's compatibility with your version of GitLab.
+Take a look at the [compatibility section](../index.md#gitlab-runner-versions) to check GitLab Runner compatibility with your version of GitLab.

 In GitLab Runner 10, the name of the executable was renamed from